ifmeorg/ifme/README.md

 ### Contributor Blurb

-In the spirit of open communication and community, we highly recommend that new contributors write a blurb on themselves, what mental health means to them, and why they are part of if me
+In the spirit of open communication and community, we highly recommend that new contributors write a blurb on themselves, what mental health means to them, and why they are part of if me.

 This also helps people to familiarize themselves with the code base!
 The live contributors page can be found [here](http://www.if-me.org/contributors).
 Contributor images must be at least 800x800 px and be in .jpg or .png format.
 Please save the image as `assets/contributors/firstname_lastname.png`!

+If you've contributed to the project but do not want to write a blurb, please add your name and desired social media link to `app/controllers/pages_controller.rb`.

 Tracking Issues
 ----------------

 Please post any bugs, questions, or ideas on our [issues page](https://github.com/julianguyen/ifme/issues).
 If you prefer not to post publicly, you can post [here](http://goo.gl/forms/8EqoJDDiXY).

 ### Labelling Issues
 If you create an issue, please tag it with the appropriate label.
 We use `enchancement` for feature work and `bug` for bugs.
 If you created an issue and are not working on it, please tag it as `help wanted`.
 If you are working on an issue, please assign it to yourself.
 If you are unable to do so, please let us know and we will add you as a collaborator.